 You can expect to gain all the skills you need to develop a successful career in the industry.
 Nottingham College will help you to gain valuable experience on work placements that give you a real insight into the industry.
 You’ll also complete externally-set scenario-based assessments and practical/written assignments.

-Pearson BTEC Level 3 Subsidiary Diploma/Diploma in Travel and Tourism
+Pearson BTEC Level 3 National Foundation Diploma/Extended Diploma in Travel and Tourism

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths, or a relevant Level 2 vocational qualification with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grade 9–4 (A*–C), including both English and Maths or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).

 You will be asked to take part in an externally set scenario-based assessment alongside practical and written assignments.

-Choose to follow with further studies at Nottingham College on the Level 3 Diploma in Travel and Tourism, and a foundation degree in tourism management.
-You could also pursue a career as an event organiser, travel agent or travel the world as a cruise ship worker.
+Choose to follow with further studies at Nottingham College on to the Level 3 National/Extended Diploma in Travel and Tourism, then a foundation degree in tourism management.
+You could also pursue a career as an event organiser, travel agent or travel the world by gaining employment on a cruise ship.